rolisingh10/Project-3/README.md

 **MongoDB**

 We wrote Python code (see Jupyter notebook file 'Make_DB_file_v1a.ipynb') to create a MongoDB database and populate it with our data.

-(further discussion here)
+The PyMongo scripts will load all data sets located in Project_3_Data file.
+The PyMongo was writen to be able to add multiple new features and files by adding a file path and var name for each new file needing loading.
+The notebook will print out meta examples of each file and their corresponding structures for purposes of the API developer and others understanding.

+Step 1: Imports libraries and creates the mongodb client as well as database is named.
+Step 2: Loads all the corresponding files through a for loop.
+This is the step where we can add any feature or other file in with one line of code.
+Step 3: Prints out feature collections and one document meta Step 4: Merges the the feature files into one Json for API cosumption.
+Prints out a success measure and top one record to show structure of final merged features file.

 **Flask API**